Analysis | When and how Americans started souring on the war in Afghanistan

 Here’s an overview of the support for the war from Gallup, which regularly tracked whether Americans thought invading Afghanistan was a mistake.

-Still, while it might seem like the war in Afghanistan was unpopular for most the past two decades, it was significantly more popular than the Iraq War for a long time — and even broadly popular, period.
+Still, while it might seem like the war in Afghanistan was unpopular for most of the past two decades, it was significantly more popular than the Iraq War for a long time — and even broadly popular, period.

 As we pull out of Afghanistan, the public is split on whether our military involvement there was a mistake, but most Americans say it was past time to leave.
 We have yet to see whether Americans’ opinions will change with the bungled withdrawal and quicker-than-expected Taliban takeover.